palant/pfp/README.md

 Installing build prerequisites
 ------------------------------

 In order to build PfP you will need to install [Node.js](https://nodejs.org/) first (Node 15 or higher is required).
-You will also need [Gulp](http://gulpjs.com/), run the following command to install it (administrator privileges required):

-    npm install --global gulp-cli

 Additional dependencies are installed using the following command in the extension directory:

     npm install

 How to build
 ------------

-You can pass `--dev` command line flag for all build commands.
+You can append `-- --dev` to all build commands.
 This will bundle the development Vue version and result in additional debugging output.

 ### Firefox

 The following command with produce a file with a name like `build-firefox/pfp-n.n.n.xpi`:

-    gulp xpi
+    npm run build xpi

 ### Chrome and Opera

 The following command with produce a file with a name like `build-chrome/pfp-n.n.n.zip`:

-    gulp crx
+    npm run build crx

 This ZIP file can be uploaded to Chrome Web Store or Opera Add-ons and will be converted into a signed CRX there.